rob1nhud/pictocell/README.md

 Step 5:
   Open the .xlsx file in your favourite spreadsheet program and enjoy :)

-I suggest using OpenOffice Calc to open created .xlsx files
+I suggest using LibreOffice Calc to open created .xlsx files

 # WARNING